 Dr. iur.
-Florian Baumann, head of the Kellerhals Carrard White-Collar Crime practice group, graduated from the University of Zurich (Juris Doctor and Master of Laws) and is admitted to all Swiss courts.
+Florian Baumann, of counsel at Kellerhals Carrard and former co-head of the Kellerhals Carrard White-Collar Crime practice group, graduated from the University of Zürich (Juris Doctor and Master of Laws) and is admitted to all Swiss courts.
 He wrote his doctoral thesis on the confiscation of illicit proceeds and completed postgraduate studies at the Collège d'Europe in Bruges with the H.E.E.